tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/9 - Systems Security.md

 - A hash function will convert an input sequence to another sequence
 - It should be a one-way function, one that is impossible to invert
+- 2 extra elements are added to the hash, salt and slow.
+- Salt - A random value added to a password before hashing, ensures if 2 users have the same password they have a different hash
+- Slow - Password hashes are intentionally made slow to compute, fast hashes could mean people could try millions per second, slow hashes might take 100 ms per guess.
+Makes brute force attacks harder
 - The hashed version is stored on the server, so if intercepted does not mean much to the attacker.

 ##### Password Implementation

+- UNIX original implementation
+	- 8 ASCII characters
+	- 12 bit salt
+	- Encrypt 25 times (slow)
+	- Translate to an 11 char sequence

+- Improved implementations
+	- MD5 -> Blow fish block
+	- Salt 48 -> 128 bits
+	- Password length unlimited
+	- 128 -> 192 hash

+##### Alternatives to passwords

+- Attempts to auth based on unique physical attributes
+- Based on pattern recognition
+- Is complex, and more expensive to implement than password or token soloutions
+- Physical charateristics used:
+	- Facial characteristics
+	- Finge
 ## More on threats